A. A. K. Niazi: Death and legacy

-After giving an interview to ARY News, Niazi died on 1 February 2004 in Lahore, Punjab, Pakistan.
-He was buried in a Military Graveyard in Lahore.
+Niazi died on 1 February 2004 in Lahore, Punjab, Pakistan.

 Political commentators described Niazi's legacy as a mixture of the foolhardy, and the ruthless.

-A journalist from the Dawn newspaper had observed him thus: "When I last met him on 30 September 1971, at his force headquarters in Kurmitola, he was full of beans".
+A.R.
+Siddiqui wrote in Dawn newspaper: "When I last met him on 30 September 1971, at his force headquarters in Kurmitola, he was full of beans".

 From the mass of evidence coming before the War Enquiry Commission from witnesses, both civil and military, there is little doubt that Niazi came to acquire a bad reputation in sex matters, and this reputation has been consistent during his postings in Sialkot, Lahore and East Pakistan.
-The allegations regarding his indulgence in the export of Pan by using or abusing his position in the Eastern Command and as Commander of his command also prima facie appear to be well-founded.
+The allegations regarding his indulgence in the export of paan by using or abusing his position in the Eastern Command and as commander of his command also prima facie appear to be well-founded.

 Niazi in his book revealed that he was very depressed at the time of surrender and that he signed the instrument of surrender with a "very heavy heart".